GuangLun2000/GuangLun2000.github.io/index.md

 ## News and Updates

+- **Feb 2024：**Got a MSc offer from the CS department of UCL.
 - **Dec 2023：**Very excited to be selected as [AAAI-24 UC Scholar](https://aaai-uc.github.io/), see you in Canada!
-- **Dec 2023：**Got a MSc offer from the physics department at Imperial College London.
+- **Dec 2023：**Got a MSc offer from the physics department of Imperial College London.
 - **Aug 2023：**Happy to be awarded the FEPG Scholarship.
 - **May 2023：**Happy to be awarded the XiamenAir Scholarship.
 - **May 2023：**Collected the Finalist Award in MCM**/**ICM 2023 (Top 1%).